Olivia de Havilland, Oscar-winning actress, dies at 104

 She is survived by her daughter, Gisele Galante Chulack, her son-in-law Andrew Chulack and her niece Deborah Dozier Potter.

-Goldberg said funeral arrangements are private and that memorial contributions should go to the American Cathedral in Paris.
+Goldberg, the publicist, said funeral arrangements are private and that memorial contributions should go to Paris’ American Cathedral.

 Italie reported from New York.
-AP Paris correspondent John Leicester in Paris and former AP Writer Dolores Barclay in New York contributed to this report.
+AP correspondents John Leicester and Thomas Adamson in Paris and former AP Writer Dolores Barclay in New York contributed to this report.